Omirzar1337/Omirzar1337/README.md

 - [Geiger-Müller Sensor](https://github.com/4Xsample/Idees-per-Arduino/tree/main/Geiger%20Web%20Esp32-C3) ☢️

 Check the repos or reach me if you want to know more about the projects (Or if you understand nothing)

+## What I'm learning

+Right now I'm learning some React!

 ## What do I play